Brazil's record-setting COVID-19 deaths, cases lead world surge

 Of Brazil's 26 states and federal districts, only a few hospitals have intensive care occupancy rates below 80%.

-President Jair Bolsonaro, who had previously downplayed the seriousness of coronavirus despite contracting it himself, on Tuesday night during a 3-minute address to the nation said 2021 would be the "year of the vaccine."
+President Jair Bolsonaro, who had previously downplayed the seriousness of coronavirus despite contracting it himself, on Tuesday night during a brief address to the nation said 2021would be the "year of the vaccine."
 In December, he had previously dismissed the importance of vaccines and promoted conspiracy theories about negative side effects.

 Brazil has only vaccinated 7% of the population with at least one dose, compared with Britain at 44.5% and the United States at 27.6%.